everydayhero/react-widgets/README.md

   ```
 - `type`: *optional* string defining the html input type.
 Default is 'text'.
 - `icon`: *optional* string to specify an icon to appear to the right.
 Valid strings are Font Awesome icon names (without the 'fa-' prefix).
 Default is 'null'.
+- `showIcon`: *optional* boolean to allow disabling icons when set to 'false'.
+Default is 'true'.
 - `width`: *optional* string to specify the width of the field.
 Valid options are: "full", "wide", "half", and "narrow".
 Default is "full".
 - `spacing`: *optional* string to specify the vertical spacing beneath each input.
 Valid options are: "", "loose", and "tight".
 Default is "".
 - `value`: *optional* string for input's initial value.
 Default is "".